School Counseling, M.A.

 - Provide a knowledge base in relevant areas of School Counseling theory and demonstrate the pragmatic application of those theories.

-- Develop skills in inquiry, assessment and guidance
+- Develop candidates’ skills in techniques of counseling, interviewing, and assessment.

-This program is designed to prepare teachers to work effectively as elementary or secondary school counselors.
-There are two options available: upon completion of the program, you will receive a Master of Arts in School Counseling, making you eligible for the Type 73 School Counseling Certificate.
-Additionally you may take coursework to be eligible to site for the Licensed Professional Counselor (LPC) exam.
+This program is designed to prepare teachers to work effectively as K-12 school counselors.
+There are two options available: upon completion of the program, you will receive a Master of Arts in School Counseling, making you eligible for the Type 73 School Counseling License.
+Additionally you may take coursework to be eligible to sit for the Licensed Professional Counselor (LPC) exam.

-For those who have a bachelor's degree and are teacher certified, this program will provide you with a Master of Arts in School Counseling, and the coursework required to make you eligible for the Type 73 Certificate.
+For those who have a bachelor's degree and are teacher licensed, this program will provide you with a Master of Arts in School Counseling, and the coursework required to make you eligible for the Type 73 License.
 You may also take additional coursework to be eligible to sit for the LPC exam.

-For those who already hold a master's degree in an area related to school counseling, this program will make you eligible for the Type 73 Certificate without providing you an additional master's degree.
+For those who already hold a master's degree in an area related to school counseling, this program will make you eligible for the Type 73 License without providing you an additional master's degree.

-Plus, add the additional coursework required to sit for the Illinois Licensed Professional Counselor (LPC) examination, which will allow you to provide services in mental health outside the school in community settings.
+Candidates will take the coursework needed to meet the requirements for the Type 73 License and additional coursework allowing them to sit for the Licensed Professional Counselor (LPC) examination.
+(The LPC enables the school counselor to provide services in mental health outside the school in community settings.)